mibwurrepo/van-der-Graaf-et-al-2020-Acidic-mine-pit-lakes/README.md

 ```
 Clone or download the repository as zipped file, unzip and open the .rmd file in R to re-run the analysis.
-Add any other relavant information you may want the user to know about to fully reproduce/run your codes/analysis.
+Make sure to properly set your working directory.